-For potential schemes, that are not considered as 3rd party responsibility, next steps will include analysing relevant Safe and Active Travel Programme school site audits, undertaking cycle reviews and commissioning surveys and feasibility studies or concept designs.
+For potential schemes being promoted by Warwickshire County Council (i.e. not considered as the responsibility of a third party), next steps will include undertaking cycle reviews and commissioning surveys and feasibility studies or concept designs.
 Cycle reviews, feasibility and design work will be based on the core design principles (Coherence, Directness, Safety, Comfort and Attractiveness) and use latest guidance such as the LTN1/20.
-For potential schemes that are considered as 3rd party responsibility, planning applications and partners' scheme designs will continue to be monitored.
+For potential schemes that are considered as third party responsibility, planning applications and partners' scheme designs will continue to be monitored.